Home » Recipes » Side Dishes » Easy Microwave Applesauce with Cinnamon

 Step 1

 Peel and chop the apples.
-Add them to a 2-quart microwave-safe dish.
+Add them to a 2-quart microwave-safe dish with a cover.

 Cutting board with a bowl holding chopped green apples next to an open spice jar and measuring spoon.